iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/index.md

 ### A Brief Professional History
-**Machine Learning Engineer/Applied Mathematician**
+**Machine Learning Engineer / Applied Mathematician**

 _Focusing on designing models from principled mathematical foundations and taking them to production_

 Veteran of the game industry.
-I worked on the development and operation of several live MMO and social games wearing both machine learning and software/creative production hats (they go hand in hand in games).
+I've worked on the development and operation of several live MMO and social games wearing both machine learning and software/creative production hats

 I run an individual consultancy called Hashsignals.
 I help companies understand their problem spaces via statistical techniques such as longitudinal analyses